 Local Offer Development Group (LODG)

 From the launch of the Local Offer website until early 2018, developments of the Local Offer website were discussed in the forum of a Local Offer Development Group.
-The group discussed and made decisions about the management and development of the Local Offer website.
+The group was set up to discuss and make decisions about the management and development of the Local Offer website.

 The group was (but not consistently):